 Arrange your tables for collaboration and teamwork.
 Design engaging and attractive learning centers.
 Display student artwork and awards on the walls.
 Our Class Decoration set – Star of the Class is perfect for this!
 Use this set to display students’ names, pictures, awards, or classwork.
 Highlight the stars of the day, week, or month, and celebrate each child on their special day with the Birthday Star posters.

 Having a bulletin board especially dedicated to celebrating your students sets the tone for the meaningful and motivating environment all teachers strive for.
-Check out a preview of this product here:
+Click this image for a video previewing this product:

 How do you motivate your students?